 1. Nominating Committee

-The Nominating Committee makes decisions on the details of proposals concerning the appointment and dismissal of directors for submission to the General Meeting of Shareholders and responds to enquiries from the Board of Directors about the management team succession plan and the appointment and dismissal of executive officers, including the president, and then deliberates on such matters before reporting back to the Board.
-It also conducts the same for the appointment and dismissal of directors, including the president, of SuMi TRUST Bank, and the appointment and dismissal of directors of Sumitomo Mitsui Trust Asset Management.
+The Nominating Committee makes decisions on the details of proposals concerning the appointment and dismissal of Directors for submission to the General Meeting of Shareholders, and deliberates on and responds to inquiries about the appointment and dismissal of Executive Officers, including the President, and the management team succession plans, as well as the appointment and dismissal of directors, including the president, of SuMi TRUST Bank, and the appointment and dismissal of directors of Sumitomo Mitsui Trust Asset Management.

 2. Compensation Committee

-The Compensation Committee prescribes policy regarding decisions on the content of compensation for individual executive officers and directors, and determines the content of compensation for individual executive officers and directors, in accordance with this policy.
-It receives requests for consultation regarding policies on decisions on the content of compensation for individual directors, etc. from the Board of Directors of SuMi TRUST Bank and Sumitomo Mitsui Trust Asset Management, and deliberates and reports on these matters.
+The Compensation Committee establishes a policy for determining the details of individual compensation for directors and executive officers, and determines the amount of individual compensation for directors and executive officers in accordance with the policy.
+In addition, it deliberates on and responds to inquiries concerning the policy for determining the details of individual compensation of directors from the Board of Directors of SuMi TRUST Bank and Sumitomo Mitsui Trust Asset Management.

 3. Audit Committee

-The Audit Committee audits the execution of duties by exective officers and directors, and prepares audit reports.
-It determines the content of proposals regarding the election and dismissal of a financial auditor, and regarding refusals to reappoint a financial auditor that are submitted to the General Meeting of Shareholders.
+The Audit Committee audits the execution of duties by executive officers and directors, prepares audit reports, and determines the content of proposals regarding the election and dismissal of a financial auditor, and regarding refusal to reappoint a financial auditor to be submitted to the General Meeting of Shareholders.
 In order to fulfill its role and responsibilities, the Audit Committee appropriately exercises its authority to investigate the status of business and the assets of companies belonging to the SuMi TRUST Group.
 It appropriately utilizes the internal control system of the SuMi TRUST Group, and systematically and efficiently conducts audits by receiving reports from executive officers, directors, and a financial auditor, and through communications with these individuals.

 4. Risk Committee